CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 - Larger storage (from 4 to 32 GB)

-- More accurate GPS (from non-dual-band to dual-band GPS)
+- More accurate GPS (from single-band to multi-band GPS)

 - Easier to press buttons (those we know from BOLT v2)